 Unbounce is a self-serve hosted service that provides marketers the easiest way to create, publish & test promotion specific landing pages without the need for IT or developers.
 This logo is the SHIT.
 Yes.
 It’s perfect to me, from the rounded caps on the thoughtfully chosen stems of the “n” to the bold division of the logos two sides.
 This logo is beautiful.

 Ok so I figured I would speak on our logo a little bit.
 We went through the ringer trying to find a logo that conveyed what we are as a company.
 We wanted to showcase our personality and culture more than anything, and we jotted down attributes such as “fun”, “witty”, “inspiring”, “youthful”, “curious”, “progressive”, and “badass” of course.
 We also have a personal love for exploration, science, and space.
-What we ended up with is a mark that feels organic, and hand-drawn, eluding to the boyhood (or girlhood) dream of the future.
+What we ended up with is a mark that feels strong, modern, and alluding to the universal childhood dreams of the future.

 The colors are youthful, strong and bright.
 The use of a rocket (instead of say… a speaker, or sound waves) was something that we thought very long and hard about.
 A rocket is packed full of force and energy, and the fact that ours is lit, serves to create a sense of urgency as well as excitement.
-The rocket isn’t a literal rocket either, but rather a hand-drawn representation of the home made rocket that most of us have experimented with in our youth.
-We have a logo we are proud of, and though it may change with time, we are glad that we went conceptual vs. literal in the design, it packs a lot of meaning.
+The rocket is a flat illustration of a home made rocket that most of us have experimented with in our youth.
+We have a logo we are proud of, and though it has changed through with time, we are glad that we went conceptual vs. literal in the design, it packs a lot of meaning.

 What about you?